actix/actix-web/actix-web/MIGRATION-4.0.md

 # Migrating to 4.0.0

+This guide walks you through the process of migrating from v3.x.y to v4.x.y.
-It is assumed that migration is happening _from_ v3.x.
-If migration from older version of Actix Web, see the other historical migration notes in this folder.
+If you are migrating to v4.x.y from an older version of Actix Web (v2.x.y or earlier), check out the other historical migration notes in this folder.

+This document is not designed to be exhaustive - it focuses on the most significant changes coming in v4.
-This is not an exhaustive list of changes.
-Smaller or less impactful code changes are outlined, with links to the PRs that introduced them, in [CHANGES.md](./CHANGES.md).
-If you think any of the changes not mentioned here deserve to be, submit an issue or PR.
+You can find an exhaustive changelog in [CHANGES.md](./CHANGES.md), complete of PR links.
+If you think that some of the changes that we omitted deserve to be called out in this document, please open an issue or submit a PR.

-Headings marked with :warning: are **breaking behavioral changes** that will probably not surface as compile-time errors though automated tests _might_ detect their effects on your app.
+Headings marked with :warning: are **breaking behavioral changes**.
+They will probably not surface as compile-time errors though automated tests _might_ detect their effects on your app.

 ## Table of Contents: